targetteal/o2-pt/rule-book.md

 A role is a part of the organization composed of:
 - A descriptive name (mandatory);
-- A purpose, which is the never ending goal of the role (mandatory);
+- A _Purpose_, which is the never ending goal of the role (mandatory);
-- Accountabilities, which are recurring activities that others can expect the role will perform (optional);
+- _Accountabilities_, which are recurring activities that others can expect the role will perform (optional);
-- Artifacts, which are things that the role can exclusively control and regulate for the organization (optional).
+- _Artifacts_, which are things that the role can exclusively control and regulate for the organization (optional).

 ## Circles